The family Floer functor is faithful: The family Floer functor

 \subsection{The $A_\infty$ functor}

 Assume now that the Floer data are chosen generically so that the moduli spaces in the previous section are manifolds of the expected dimension.
+We begin by noting that we have a natural identification of the interior of $ \Adams^d_K $ with

-Fixing an orientation of the moduli space $\Adams^d_K$ yields a map
+Fixing the orientation on $\cR^{d+2}$ used in \cite{seidel-Book}, and the natural orientation on $[0,\infty) $ yields an orientation of the moduli space $\Adams^d_K$.
+We then obtain a map